prog4biol/soc2020/sort_by_pvalue/README.md

 ENSGALG00000015446	POU2F1	9.8793969295065e-06	-0.5
 ENSGALG00000016279	RAB23	9.86441714514607e-05	-0.6
 ```
-Huh.
-Looks a bit better, but they are sorting by the digits and not the appropirate scientific notation.
-We need to sort by the actual vvalue
+ - Huh.
+Looks a bit better, but they are sorting by the digits and not the appropirate scientific notation?
+ - We need to sort by the actual value and not just the starting digits.

+Use `sort` with -g option (general-numeric-sort):
 ```
 $ sort -g -t$'\t' -k3 E-MTAB-2754-analytics.tsv | head
 ENSGALG00000000038	CTRB2	NA	0.2